 Structure outline that brings together different elements to include in your writing

-To download your free writing guide, head to our Resources page where you can subscribe to get access to all of our free activities, templates and guides.
+To download your free writing guide, head to our Resources page where you can access to all of our free activities, templates and guides.
 You can also join our Facebook group to get support with creating and promoting your work!